 - And the list goes on …

 You’ll find copywriters who excel at certain things, but will not be the right fit for others.
-For me, I start with these two factors:
+It’s good to start with these two factors:

 - Or do you need a copywriter to work with your already well-established brand?